RoryPoulter/A-Level-Project/README.md

 * Results for comparing projectiles
 * Code overhaul to make future development easier
 * Theme editor to create and save custom themes
-* Update `presets.db` to allow presets for comparing drag
 * Full error diagnosis for input validation
 * Button to reset graph